-Temporary relief measures have been extended to the CLF by the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was enacted on March 27, 2020, and by changes approved by the NCUA Board through an interim final rule of part 725 of the NCUA’s regulations published in the April 29, 2020 Federal Register.
-These changes will expire on December 31, 2020.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act authorized important changes to the CLF bringing temporary relief measures to member credit unions.
+The Consolidated Appropriations Act,2021 (CAA) extended these changes through December 31, 2021.
+Additionally, the NCUA Board approved an interim final rule of Part 725 of the NCUA’s regulations published in the April 29, 2020 Federal Register that provided additional enhancements to the CLF.
 Refer to the main CLF website for detailed information on these changes.
 The frequently asked questions reflect these temporary changes where appropriate.

 The following definitions may be helpful when reviewing the FAQ.